Do you enjoy interacting with people and have good customer service skills? If yes, a career as a Waiter could be ideal for you.

-This online course helps develop skills to follow established organizational infection prevention and control procedures and policies.
+This online course helps develop skills to follow established organisational infection prevention and control procedures and policies.

-Students learn how to implement transmission-based and standard safety measures and respond to infection risks in organizations that include food handling and service operations.
+Students learn how to implement transmission-based and standard safety measures and respond to infection risks in organisations that include food handling and service operations.

 8. Working Conditions For A Waiter

 Waiters work early mornings, evenings, weekends, split shifts, and public holidays.
 It is a physically demanding job where they spend the most time standing on their feet.